Recent avian research revealed that 80 to 90% of bird diseases are associated with an inadequate diet.

 It’s because it’s not enough to provide the right amount of essential nutrients their body need.

-In fact, “vitamin-enriched” commercial seeds and seed mixes advertised as “complete diet” are high in calories.
+In fact, “vitamin-enriched” commercial seeds and seed mixes advertised as a “complete diet” are high in calories.

-But they’re deficient in calcium, amino acids, iodine and Vitamin A and B, and other nutrients.
+But they’re deficient in calcium, amino acids, iodine, Vitamin A, B, and other nutrients.

-Additionally, birds tend to pick their favorite seed types and overconsume seeds that might lead to an array of health problems like diabetes and malnutrition.
+Additionally, birds tend to pick their favorite seed types and overconsume seeds which might lead to various health problems like diabetes and malnutrition.